What Is A Petrol Engine, Its Application, Parts and How it Works?

 Because pistons in gasoline engines tend to have much shorter strokes than pistons in diesel engines, it typically takes less time for a piston in a petrol engine to complete its stroke than a piston in a diesel engine.

-However, some newer engines are reported to be much more efficient (thermal efficiency up to 38%) than previous spark-ignition engines.
 The process differs from a diesel engine in the method of mixing the fuel and air and in using spark plugs to initiate the combustion process.

 Advantages